- The software was opened before the MX2 or CLC and related network equipment had a chance to fully boot up.

 - Select Network discovery, and then click OK.

-- If the customer has a third-party firewall, they may need to configure it to allow Network Discovery.
+- If the computer has a third-party firewall, you may need to configure it to allow Network Discovery.

 - Turn on Network Discovery in Control Panel -> Network and Sharing Center.